Celtics take Game 1 of East finals, beating Cavaliers 108-83

+“He’s obviously the best player in the game,” said Morris, who during the week boasted that he was up to the challenge and on Sunday explained why he wanted it.

+“Because I’m a competitor.
+He’s the best player, and I’m going to be able to tell my kids this one day.”

-BOSTON (AP) — Jaylen Brown had 23 points and eight rebounds, Marcus Morris added 21 points and 10 boards, and the Boston Celtics opened a 21-point, first-quarter lead and scorched the Cleveland Cavaliers 108-83 on Sunday in Game 1 of the Eastern Conference finals.
+Morris scored 21 points and added 10 rebounds while pestering James into a playoff-high seven turnovers — and a playoff-low 15 points — and the Celtics opened a 21-point, first-quarter lead to scorch Cleveland 108-83 in Game 1.

-Al Horford scored 20 points for the Celtics, who ran off 17 consecutive points in the first quarter and never allowed the Cavaliers within single digits again.
-Boston led by 28 when Cleveland coach Tyronn Lue pulled LeBron James for good with 7:09 left.
+Jaylen Brown scored 23 points and Al Horford had 20 for Boston, which ran off 17 points in a row in the first and never allowed the Cavaliers within single digits again.
+The Celtics led by 28 when Cleveland coach Tyronn Lue pulled James for good with 7:09 left.

 Game 2 is Tuesday night.

+“I have zero level of concern at this stage,” said James, who was 5 for 16 from the floor and missed all five 3-point attempts.

+“I’ve been down before in the postseason, but for me there’s never any level of concern — no matter how bad I played tonight, with seven turnovers, how inefficient I was shooting the ball,” he said.
+“We have another opportunity to be better as a ball club coming in Tuesday night, and we’ll see what happens.”

-Kevin Love had 17 points and eight rebounds, and James finished with 15 points, nine assists and seven boards.
+Kevin Love had 17 points and eight rebounds, and James added nine assists and seven boards.
 The Cavaliers missed their first 14 3-point attempts of the game and shot just 32 percent in the first half.

 By that time, Boston led 61-35 — the biggest halftime playoff deficit in James’ career.